-As the laser is administered, your pet will relax and enjoy, much like you, experiencing a good massage.
-The almost immediate relief of pain will allow you’re pet to be comfortable and any anxiety that your pet initially experienced will dissipate.
+As the laser is administered, your pet will relax and enjoy their laser therapy, much like how you relax when experiencing a good massage.
+The almost immediate relief of pain will allow your pet to be comfortable and any anxiety that your pet initially experienced will dissipate.
 Angry feline companions will start to purr and most of our canine companions will actually fall asleep during their therapy session.
-Birds, reptiles and small mammals will relax; an obvious sign of increased comfort.
+Birds, reptiles, and small mammals will relax — an obvious sign of increased comfort.

-Laser Therapy allows your pet to heal faster after surgery and any traumatic injury.
+Laser therapy allows your pet to heal faster after surgery and any traumatic injury.
 It can also ease pain and improve mobility without the use of pharmaceuticals and surgery.
-The therapy provides your geriatric animals relief of aches and pains, and allows for more freedom and improved quality life.
+The healing therapy provides your geriatric animals relief from aches and pains, and allows for more freedom and improved quality life.